 - 2 tablespoons agave syrup

-- 1 1/2 tablespoons Gateway To The North Maple Garlic Seasoning, divided (optional)
+- 1½ tablespoons Spice House's Gateway To The North Maple Garlic Seasoning, divided

-- 1. Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Wash potatoes and pat them dry with a paper towel.
 Using a fork or steak knife, carefully poke the surface several times around each potato.
-Then, place the potatoes on an alumimum foil-lined baking sheet and lightly drizzle with the cooking oil.
+Then, place the potatoes on a foil-lined baking sheet and lightly drizzle with the cooking oil.
 With your hands, rub each potato to evenly coat with the oil.
 Add bananas to the baking sheet.

-- 2. After about 20 minutes or when the peels have turned black, remove the bananas from the oven.
-Continue roasting sweet potatoes in the oven for an additional 40-50 minutes, or until potatoes are soft and fully cooked (a knife will easily cut through them, the skin will begin to wrinkle, and the tops and bottoms will be brown).
-Set aside and let cool to touch.
+- Roast in the oven for 70 minutes, or until potatoes are soft and fully cooked (a knife will easily cut through them, the skin will begin to wrinkle, and the tops and bottoms will be brown), being sure to remove the bananas after 20 minutes of cooking time (the banana peels will be black).
+Set aside and let cool to touch at room temperature.

-- 3. When the potatoes are still warm but cool enough to handle, gently peel away the skin using your fingers.
+- When the potatoes are still warm but cool enough to handle, gently peel away the skin using your fingers.
 Place the peeled potatoes in a large mixing bowl.
-Using a small knife, make a slit lengthwise down the center of each banana.
+Then, using a small knife, make a slit lengthwise down the center of each banana.
 Gently remove peels and discard.
 Add bananas to the bowl with potatoes.

-- 4. Meanwhile, while potatoes are cooling, bring 3 cups of water to a boil in a medium saucepan.
+- Meanwhile, while potatoes are cooling, bring 3 cups of water to a bowl in a medium saucepan.
 Add chopped sugar snaps and boil for approximately 4 minutes.
 Drain and add to potato banana mixture.
-Add Earth Balance, agave syrup, rosemary, 1/2 tablespoon of seasoning mix (if using), salt, and 1 tablespoon of flour.
-Combine mixture with a potato masher or fork until all ingredients are well combined.
+Add Earth Balance, agave syrup, rosemary, ½ tablespoon of seasoning, salt, and 1 tablespoon of flour.
+Mash mixture with a potato masher or fork until all ingredients are well combined.

-- 5. In a separate bowl, mix together 1/2 cup of flour and the remaining tablespoon of seasoning.
+- In a separate bowl, mix together ½ cup of flour and 1 tablespoon of seasoning.
 Set aside.
 Divide mashed potato mixture into 4 balls of equal size, dipping them one at a time into the flour mixture.
 Cover each ball completely with flour and form into a disc shape using your hands.
 Place discs on a parchment paper lined plate.

-- 6. Add enough oil to cover the bottom of a large cast-iron skillet by 1/4 of an inch.
-Heat over a medium-high flame.
+- Add enough oil to cover the bottom of a large cast-iron skillet by ¼ of an inch.
+Heat over medium-high heat.
 When oil is ready, fry cakes until crispy and golden brown, about 4 minutes on each side.
-Set cooked cakes on paper towels and immediately lightly sprinkle with additional spice blend or salt, as desired.
+Set cooked cakes on paper towels and immediately lightly sprinkle with additional spice blend.
 Let cool for 2 minutes.
 Serve immediately with non-dairy sour cream.

 Other recipes you may enjoy...